Bruno Dyck Research and Writing

 Dyck, B. & Silvestre, B. (2019).
 "Enhancing socio-ecological value creation through

-sustainable innovation 2.0: Moving away from maximizing financial value capture
+sustainable innovation 2.0: Moving away from maximizing financial value capture."
+Journal

 of Cleaner Production, 171: 1593-1604.